 The subject of how Nutanix does replication came under the microscope for me here recently so I thought I would dive into it some so others could get to grips with the basics here and educate myself beyond the broad strokes while at it.

 Most of my replication experience is using EMC Symmetrix based SRDF or Recoverpoint technologies and of course good old VMware storage vMotion and DRS for mostly multi-site schemas.

 This sort of replication is very expensive indeed.

 This is because each site needs the space for all of the other sites data on the storage systems in use.

 You can imagine the mesh required for a 5 site setup!

-VMware and Microsoft hypervisors sport replication capability out of the box ranging from primitive to reasonable in terms of capability.
+VMware and Microsoft hypervisors sport replication ability out of the box ranging from primitive to reasonable in terms of capability.

 VMware calls it vSphere Replication, and Microsoft calls theirs Hyper-V Replica.